-Trekking through the Himalaya is a spiritual experience, to be spiritual is to adopt nature to unite yourself with it.
+Trekking through the Himalaya is a spiritual experience, to be spiritual is to adapt nature to unite yourself with it.
 What better way to trek to Everest Base Camp than to add yoga to your daily routine?
-Trekking Planner offers a wonderfully spiritual Everest Base Camp Yoga Trek where we combine culture, nature, landscape and spirituality into life time experience.
+Trekking Planner offers a wonderfully spiritual Everest Base Camp Yoga Trek where we combine culture, nature, landscape, and spirituality into the lifetime experience.
 During the trekking our days starts with the practice of yoga under the guidance of an instructor.
 The guide and yoga instructor will be traveling with you during the trek.

-Each day the practice begins with centering of the mind and body to be present in the peaceful environment of the mountain.
-Everest Base Camp Yoga Trek starts from Kathmandu which is a capital of Nepal and also known as ancient city which attracts most of the tourist because of its incredible beauty.
-We will spend a day touring the beautiful sites around the Kathmandu valley which is listed in the world heritage side of UNESCO.
+Each day the practice begins with the centering of the mind and body to be present in the peaceful environment of the mountain.
+Everest Base Camp Yoga Trek starts from Kathmandu which is the capital of Nepal and also known as the ancient city which attracts most of the tour because of its incredible beauty.
+We will spend a day touring the beautiful sites around the Kathmandu valley which are listed in the world heritage site of UNESCO.

 Be sure to look out for the many types of wildlife along your trek.
-Aside from the many pack animals that carry supplies from village to village, you will have the opportunity to see musk deer, birds, flowers and other wildlife .
+Aside from the many pack animals , you will have the opportunity to see musk deer, birds, flowers and other wildlife .
 Take the time to look around, slow your pace, and absorb the wonderful nature around you.
 The trekking will be continued for 12 days, after summiting Everest base camp and Kalaphatar we will turn back to Kathmandu through the flight from Lukla, Tenzing–Hillary Airport.

 Everest base camp yoga trek is available all around the year, from March to May and September to December consider as the best time for the yoga trekking, other than that we are operating silence yoga retreat during other times.
 Join Trekking Planner Nepal for the safe and comfortable journey.
 We care about your comfort and safety.
 If you want to do something different, something adventures remember us.
 We will help our best to serve your needs.